NxPKG/khulnasoft-docs/content/firewall/known-issues-and-faq/index.md

 No. The number of active rules is fixed based on customer plan.
 Refer to [Availability](/firewall/#availability).

-### Why does a firewall event display a Cloudflare IP address even though other fields match the client details?
+### Why does a firewall event display a Khulnasoft IP address even though other fields match the client details?

-This happens when a request goes through a Cloudflare Worker.
+This happens when a request goes through a Khulnasoft Worker.

-In this case, Cloudflare considers the client details, including its IP address, for triggering security settings.
-However, the IP displayed in Security Events will be a Cloudflare IP address.
+In this case, Khulnasoft considers the client details, including its IP address, for triggering security settings.
+However, the IP displayed in Security Events will be a Khulnasoft IP address.

 ## Rule configuration